Hideyuki Ashihara

 Hideyuki Ashihara (芦原 英幸, Ashihara Hideyuki) was a Japanese master of karate who founded Ashihara karate in 1980 with the emphasis on Sabaki.
-He is often attributed as one of the originators of the tai sabaki (whole body movement) method.
+He is often attributed as one of the originators of the tai sabaki (whole body movement) method, although the concept was already very common in other martial arts, such as judo.
 He was known for his weapon skills including shuriken and tonfa.

 Early life

 Ashihara was born on December 5, 1944, outside Hiroshima in Japan.
 He was raised by his grandparents in a small village called Nomicho.
 As a boy he was a restless soul and often got into fights.
 He first came into contact with Budo when he started training in Kendo at the age of 10 to get an outlet for his energy.

 In 1960, when Ashihara was 15 years old, he moved to Tokyo and started working at a petrol station.
 This was his working place for six years.
 In September 1961, he first entered a karate club.
 He saw karate practitioners train and spar hard and realistically, something he liked immediately.
 The club was Oyama Dojo, later the Kyokushinkai Honbu Dojo run by Masutatsu Oyama.

 He allegedly trained intensely and participated in every possible training session.
 It is said that his stubbornness and perseverance finally made it possible for him to grade to Shodan on March 26, 1964.
 He was then only 19 years old, and no one at the dojo could defeat him in kumite.